 - In 1970, they were developed in Mexico through cross-breeding more than 7 dog breeds, including Mexican street dogs.

 But what about all the aggressive Chamuco dogs in dog fights?
-Chances are, they weren’t properly socialized.
-Because of their dominant personalities, obedience and socialization is more crucial than ever.
-It’s an unfortunate and sad situation for the fighting Chamucos.
+It’s likely hey weren’t properly socialized.
+Because of the Chamuco’s dominant personalities, training and socialization is more crucial than ever.
+It is just unfortunate situation for the Chamucos bred to fight.

 Highlights: Loyal, Charming, Alert